minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 ## But even when it's difficult, focus on doing simple things anyway

-Taking simple ideas seriously can be the path to huge impacts.
+Taking simple ideas seriously can be the path to impacts.
 But the difficulty comes from the fact that everything in a company is situated within organizational, interpersonal and personal constrains that are reflective of the reality in which it manifests.

 Perhaps your company isn't one with a culture of trial-and-error.
 Perhaps your product and engineering departments don't get along with one another, which makes shipping minimum viable changes difficult.
 Perhaps you don't feel like you want to learn to navigate organizational complexity and politics at this point in your career.
 Or all of these things may happen at the same thing.